Quickstart

 COMPOSE_PROFILES=all docker compose up -d

 You can also flip these on/off from the Atlas admin panel — open localhost:8484, click the Settings tab, toggle services, hit Save & apply.
-The Go sidecar handles the actual docker compose calls behind the scenes.
+The app's in-app control plane runs the actual docker compose calls behind the scenes.

 Placeholder needs a one-shot data-prep run before it can boot.
 Either let